dylanwooters/typescript-rest-fireauth/README.md

 1.0.0 - Initial release.

 1.1.0 - Switched from `Decode` parameter decorator to `DecodedToken` controller property in order to fulfill decoded Firebase ID token, because typescript-rest does not allow additional parameters in POST/PUT methods.

+1.1.3 - Bumped firebase-admin to v9.6.
+This may introduce breaking changes.
+Please open an issue if you see any.